fsclaro/fsclaro/README.md

 <br/>

 <img align="right" src="https://github.com/fsclaro/fsclaro/blob/dc7dd0574929ac28b8de80fb8d7428b5cd348538/My%20Octocat.png" height="250px"/>
 <p align="left">I live in the city of Tremembé, São Paulo, Brazil.
-I'm Full Stack Developer at <a href="http://www.embras.net" target="_blank">Embras Group</a> and I am also a college professor in computer science and computer engineering courses at <a href="https://www.anhanguera.com" target="_blank">Faculdade Anhanguera</a> in São José dos Campos city and in Taubaté city, São Paulo, Brazil.
+I'm Full Stack Developer at <a href="http://www.embras.net" target="_blank">Embras Group</a> and I am also a college professor in computer science and computer engineering courses at <a href="https://www.anhanguera.com" target="_blank">Faculdade Anhanguera</a> in São José dos Campos and Taubaté cities, São Paulo, Brazil.
 I'm  currently developing web solutions using both front-end and back-end.
 In the back-end I mainly use the [PHP language](https://www.php.net) with the [Laravel framework](https://www.laravel.com) and others solutions.
 </p>

 In my free time I like: